List of Inspector Rebus characters: Professor Gates

 Professor "Sandy" Gates is a forensic pathologist who appears frequently in the Rebus series between 1996 and 2006.
 He and Dr. Curt are the usual medical examiners who dissect the bodies of victims.
 In 2013's Saints of the Shadow Bible (Chapter 13) we hear that he has been dead for some years.

 Doctor Curt

 Doctor Curt is a forensic pathologist and medical examiner who appears frequently in the Rebus series, beginning in 1992 with Strip Jack and ending with The Naming of the Dead (2006).
 He is junior to the formidable Sandy Gates, although both men are eminent figures in their profession.
 His fearless sense of humour is a precision instrument.

 Professor Deborah Quant

 Professor Deborah Quant is a forensic pathologist, medical examiner, and professor who appears in the Rebus novels starting with Saints of the Shadow Bible (2013).
-She also figures, below, in the list of Rebus's personal relationships.
+She also features, below, in the list of Rebus's personal relationships.

+Haj Atwal

+Haj Atwal is a scene of crime manager who first appeared in Rather Be The Devil (2016).
+He is impatient with anyone who fails to follow protocol at his crime scenes.